ChatGPT overview: models, features, prices explained

 Solution: Canvas separates the discussion from the draft: the chat is on the left, the text on the right.

-How to use it: Ask ChatGPT to open a canvas or use the “Canvas” option in the “…” menu below the prompt.
+How to use it: Ask ChatGPT to open a canvas or use the “Canvas” option in the “+” menu to the left side of the prompt box.
 ChatGPT will open a Canvas sometimes by itself.

 Tip: You can highlight parts of the draft and comment on it.